CyberTrackerConservation/ctdoc/_pages/offlinemaps.md

 ### 1.3 Symbols for shape files
 {: #symbols }

 A `symbol` field on a `layers.json` entry styles a shape file layer.
+It describes the point, line or area symbol, and can carry a nested [`label`](#label) that draws text from an attribute field.

 #### Point
 `marker-style` is one of `circle`, `cross`, `diamond`, `square`, `triangle`, `x`: